-- 77.5 (1) In this section, "living cost" means the cost of accommodation and meals required for a person or family unit to return to the jurisdiction that issued the warrant. - (2) The minister may provide a supplement to - (a) an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 [consequences in relation to outstanding arrest warrants] of the Act has been issued for the purposes of section 15.2 (2) (b) (i) of the Act, or - (b) the family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 of the Act has been issued for the purposes of section 15.2 (2) (b) (ii) of the Act, - if - (c) there are no resources available to the family unit to cover the cost of returning to the jurisdiction that issued the warrant, and - (d) the minister is satisfied that the supplement will be used by the person or family unit to return to the jurisdiction that issued the warrant to deal with the warrant. - (3) Despite any other section of this regulation, a supplement provided under subsection (2) is limited to an amount not to exceed the cost of - (a) the least expensive appropriate mode of transportation, and to return the person or family unit to the jurisdiction that issued the warrant.
+- 77.5 (1) In this section, "living cost" means the cost of accommodation and meals required for a person or family unit to return to the jurisdiction that issued the warrant. - (2) The minister may provide a supplement to - (a) an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 [consequences in relation to outstanding arrest warrants] of the Act has been issued for the purposes of section 15.2 (2) (b) (i) of the Act, or - (b) the family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 15.2 of the Act has been issued for the purposes of section 15.2 (2) (b) (ii) of the Act, - if - (c) there are no resources available to the family unit to cover the cost of returning to the jurisdiction that issued the warrant, and - (d) the minister is satisfied that the supplement will be used by the person or family unit to return to the jurisdiction that issued the warrant to deal with the warrant. - (3) Despite any other section of this regulation, a supplement provided under subsection (2) is limited to an amount not to exceed the cost of - (a) the least expensive appropriate mode of transportation, and - (b) the least expensive appropriate living cost - to return the person or family unit to the jurisdiction that issued the warrant. - (4) A recipient of a supplement must agree in writing to repay the amount paid under this section.